possumunnki/react-native-splash-animations/README.md

 ## Before you start
 This pacage works **only with Android**.

-This pacage is not forked but I took lot of example by [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash)so some codes are totally copy-pasted from `react-native-bootsplash`.
+This pacage is not forked but I took lot of example by [react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash) so some codes are totally copy-pasted from `react-native-bootsplash`.

 ## Getting started